 * of the BorderLayout algorithm.

-constraint to work like a page's
+Consider the CENTER constraint to work like a page's

 * primary content.
 It appears in between all other constraints and changes